 crying at airports

-On 1st October 2024, I was waiting for my flight to Luxembourg from Marseille Airport.
+On one random October day, I was waiting for my flight from Marseille Airport.
 The flight before mine was heading home.
-Departing Marseille that evening was a standard Ryanair aircraft with a small, inconspicuous white and red flag painted on the side of it.
-It felt strange not boarding that flight.
-I was on the phone with my friend.
-I had to hang up.
-I kept following that flag until the plane became but a dot in the horizon.
-And, well, tears were streaming down my face, yet again.
+Departing that evening was a standard Ryanair aircraft with a small, inconspicuous red and white flag painted on the side of it.
+It felt strange to not board that flight.
+I kept following that flag until the plane itself became but a dot in the horizon.
+And, well, tears were streaming down my face.
+Again.

-Last Friday: I cried at the Luxembourg Airport.
-One of my best friends moved away.
-She went back to the Netherlands.
-I'm happy for her; that she followed her heart.
-Me?
-I'm a coward.
-I stayed here.
+On a Friday, I cried at the airport in Luxembourg.
+My best friend moved away.
 She cried.
 I cried.
 I could barely see her through my tears as she queued for security.
-I kept waving until she turned the corner and I turned the corner.
-Out of sight from each other.
-She texted later: "I can't stop crying."
+She kept waving until I turned the corner.
+We were out of sight from each other.
+She texted later: "I can't stop crying.
+I miss you."

-But I've been crying for quite a while, now.
+But I had been crying for a while.

 I've yet to decide on which one.